Nissan Cedric: Fifth generation (430; 1979)

+Export markets

 The 430 series Cedric was assembled and sold in Taiwan as the Yue Loong Cedric 2.0 and 2.4.
 At first codenamed 806, it became the 807 after a minor facelift.

 This was the last Cedric to be sold in many European markets, as the more compact (but still roomy) Laurel was now available with the same diesel engine and suited European needs better.

-Sixth generation Y30
+Sixth generation (Y30; 1983)

-The Y30 was sold from 1984 through 1987.
-It used the 3.0 L (2,960 cc) VG30E V6 for the 300C private cars.
-The diesel engine was used for taxi in Japan, Singapore, and Hong Kong.
+The Y30 was sold from June 1983 through 1987.
+The diesel engine was popular for taxis in Japan, Singapore, and Hong Kong.
 In Taiwan, the Y30 was sold as the Yue Loong Cedric 811 with a 2-litre four, or as the Cedric 830 with the three-litre VG30 six.

-This generation saw the introduction of the VG series V6, which was inspired by an Alfa Romeo design due to a partnership that Nissan and Alfa Romeo had at the time with the Alfa Romeo Arna.
+This generation saw the introduction of the PLASMA engine family VG series V6, which was inspired by an Alfa Romeo design due to a partnership that Nissan and Alfa Romeo had at the time.
 The Cedric was offered in three bodystyles; four-door hardtop, four-door sedan and station wagon.
 The trim level packages were numerous and offered increasing amounts of technology and convenience features on top level platforms.
-The top level package for the hardtop was called the V30 Turbo Brougham VIP, followed by V30Turbo/V30E Brougham, V20 Turbo Brougham, V20 Turbo/V20E/28D-6 SGL, V20E/28D-6 GL, the V20 Turbo Urban X and the V20 Turbo Urban.
-The installation of a turbo was to provide better fuel economy and reduce tailpipe emissions as the Japanese pay a tax on the amount of emissions their car produces.
+The top level package for the hardtop was called the V30 Turbo Brougham VIP, followed by V30Turbo/V30E Brougham, V20 Turbo Brougham, V20 Turbo F, V20 Turbo/V20E/28D-6 SGL, and V20E/28D-6 GL.
+The top sedan trim package in the home market was the V30 Turbo Brougham VIP.
+Below it sat the V30 Turbo/V30E Brougham, the V20 Turbo Brougham, the V20 Turbo/V20E/28D-6 SGL, the V20E Custom Deluxe, the Deluxe/28D-6 Deluxe, and the Standard.
+The lower grade variants were mainly available for professional use.
+The installation of a turbocharger was to provide better fuel economy and reduce tailpipe emissions as the Japanese pay a tax on the amount of emissions their car produces.